 The production of aluminum ingot is composed of bauxite mining, alumina production, aluminum electrolysis and other production links.

-92% of the proven global reserves of bauxite are weathered laterite type bauxite, which belongs to gibbsite type.
-These bauxites are characterized by low silicon, high iron and high alumina silica ratio, and are concentrated in western Africa, Oceania and central and South America.
-The remaining 8% is sedimentary bauxite, belonging to diaspore type and diaspore type, with medium and low grade, mainly distributed in Greece, the former Yugoslavia and Hungary.
+Of the proven global bauxite reserves, 92% are weathered laterite bauxite, which belongs to the traspite type.
+These bauxites are characterized by low silicon, high iron, and high Al/Si ratio, and are concentrated in West Africa, Oceania, and Central and South America.
+The remaining 8% is sedimentary bauxite, belonging to diaspore and diaspore types, of medium and low grade, mainly distributed in Greece, former Yugoslavia and Hungary.

-Due to the different characteristics of three kinds of bauxite, different alumina production enterprises adopt different production processes, mainly including Bayer process, alkali lime sintering process and Bayer sintering combined process.
-Generally, high-grade bauxite is produced by Bayer process, while medium and low-grade bauxite is produced by combined process or sintering process.
-Because of its simple process and low energy consumption, Bayer process has become the most important method in alumina production.
-Its output accounts for about 95% of the total alumina production in the world.
+Due to the different characteristics of the three kinds of bauxite, different production processes have been adopted in the alumina production enterprises, including Bayer process, alkali lime sintering method and Bayer - sintering combined method.
+Usually, bauxite with high grade is produced by Bayer method, while bauxite with low grade is produced by combination method or sintering method.
+Bayer process because of its simple process, low energy consumption, has become the current alumina production in the application of a relatively major method, the output of about 95% of the total global alumina production.